Because we all deserve a little luxury while exploring with our kids

 With kids and the heat in April, the central markets and Pub Street where you’ll find a lot of the restaurants was too far for us to walk but it’s a very easy negotiated $2US tuk-tuk ride away.

 The concierge provides you with suggested tuk-tuk ride prices to the temples (at the time we went $18US for a full day driver or $11US for a sunrise or sunset only driver) – or they can arrange a car service – tuk-tuks are by far the way to go though in Cambodia, its all part of the experience!

 Globetrotters Recommend Victoria Angkor Resort & Spa

-We were really pleased at our choice of hotel for exploring Siem Reap and the surrounding Angkor Temples.
-The wide range of family-friendly facilities, especially the all day kids club and little touches like the Citreons and the beautifully designed pool really made us feel we were in a relaxed and enjoyable place for all of us.
+We were really pleased with our choice of hotel for exploring Siem Reap and the surrounding Angkor temples.
+The wide range of family-friendly facilities, especially the all-day kids club and little touches like the Citreons and the beautifully designed pool really made us feel we were in a relaxed and enjoyable place for all of us.
 We would happily come back just for staying at the hotel!

 How we did it

 - We stayed at the Victoria Angkor Spa & Resort for 3 nights in April 2016.

 - We arranged transfers through the hotel but taxi or tuk-tuk options are available from the Domestic or International Airport (REP), a relatively easy drive – less than 30 minutes.